Jobs

 Ensure that the log group OCID specified in the job run create configuration is correct.

-You are missing permissions.
+You're missing permissions.
 The user creating the job run must have permissions to log groups and logging content.
 This is to ensure that the user has access to the specified log group and log object.
-Also, to facilitate creating a new log object on behalf of the user when enableAutoLogCreation is enabled.
+Also, to help creating a new log object on behalf of the user when

 allow group <group-name> to use log-content in compartment <log-compartment-name>